afontcu/afontcu.dev/content/blog/testing-is-hard.md

 Also, adding tests afterward is **way harder** than doing it while writing the feature.
 Way harder.
 You won't do that.

 And remember that **testing is a great design tool**.
-Test _while_ developing a feature is a great way to come up with a maintainable, better-designed codebase.
+Testing _while_ developing a feature is a great way to come up with a maintainable, better-designed codebase.

 ---